zhenliuzhenqi/HOT/README.md

 # HOT
 Hyperspectral object tracking
-HA-Net and SiamHYPER Will be released soon!
+HA-Net and SiamHYPER will be released soon!